anant-1234/C-Shell/README.md

 # Features

-- All basic features
+- All basic features in a normal shell
-- Bonus 1 and 2
 - semicolon separated commands accepted
 - One header file
 - Modularization: each category of functions is defined in different file